olivierbufalini/Mezzanine-Vagrant/README.md

 If you haven't downloaded this repository yet, grab it from github:

     git clone https://github.com/olivierbufalini/Mezzanine-Vagrant

+##  3. Put your SSH keys into the .ssh folder

-##  3. Boot the virtual machine and install Mezzanine
+##  4. Boot the virtual machine and install Mezzanine

 Use Vagrant to boot the virtual machine and Fabric to install Mezzanine.